• Skip to primary navigation

 • Trying a new exercise routine or learning a new sport

 Whatever you can dream up, there are lots of free and low-cost ways to learn it, and many ways you can learn from home in a way that works for your own schedule.
-You can search for how-to videos, Zoom classes, podcasts, and more where experts teach you how to develop your hobbies, sharpen your skills, and uncover new things in your areas of interest.
+You can search for how-to videos, zoom classes, podcasts, and more where experts teach you how to develop your hobbies, sharpen your skills, and uncover new things in your areas of interest.

 3. Find Groups or Meetups That Match Your Goals and Interests